Pedro-h-mattos/LaTeXCVTemplate/README.md

 This will download the entire repository as a .zip file; including the files `README.md` and the License, which are not necessary for the project.

 #### Download Individual Files
-It is also possible to download the only the necessary files one-by-one.

-1. Open a file in GitHub by clicking its name.
+1. Open a file in GitHub by clicking on its name.
 2. On the top-right, click **Download raw file**.
 4. Repeat steps 1-2 for the other files.
-3. Once downloaded, save your files in a new folder (e.g. myCV).
+3. Once downloaded, save your files in a new folder (e.g. myresume).

-Either way, you should have obtained a copy of the project files, that you can edit on your local computer.
+Either way, you should have obtained a copy of the project filess that you can edit on your local computer.

 ### Step Two: Usage
-At the command line, run the command:
+Open the command terminal and run the command:

 ```
 pdflatex CVexample.tex
 ```

-Or, compile `CVexample.tex` from within a TeX editor.
+Or open `CVexample.pdf` within a TeX editor and compile it with the option `pdfLaTeX`.

 Doing either should output the document `CVexample.pdf`.
 This is a template you can use to build a CV or résumé.

 If you are already familiar with LaTeX, you can edit `CVexample.tex` directly.
-Otherwise, download and open the document `instructions.pdf`, which contains a guide to editing your template.
+Otherwise, open the document `howto.pdf`, which contains a guide to editing your template.